gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.GetSimulation(this InGame) Method

-(Cross-Game compatible) Get the current Simulation for this InGame session
+Get the current Simulation for this InGame session

 ```csharp
 public static Assets.Scripts.Simulation.Simulation GetSimulation(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame);